knowledgehacker/FileSyncer/README.txt

-FileSyncer is a small tool implemented in Java to synchronize the create/delete and change operations on a directory to a specified remote server via SSH and HTTP protocols.
+FileSyncer is a small tool implemented in Java to synchronize the create/delete and change operations on a directory from one machine to the other machine via SSH and HTTP protocols.
-You can use it to synchronize files between two machines.
 Have fun:-)

 Constraints:
 1. Currently only support linux-to-linux.